dcm4che/dcm4chee-arc-hl7cs/source/orm/outbound.rst

    >Universal Entity ID, "(0040, 0032)", Filler Order #, 00217.3, ORC:3.3
    >Universal Entity ID Type, "(0040, 0033)", Filler Order #, 00217.4, ORC:3.4

+.. [#Note1] If the Procedure Status Update is triggered by MPPS, and the MPPS was received with status DISCONTINUED, then the value set is DC.
+If the Procedure Status Update is triggered by MPPS, and the MPPS was received with status COMPLETED or if the Procedure Status Update is triggered by a Study then the value set is CM.

-.. [#Note1] If the Procedure Status Update is triggered by MPPS, this value is populated from the `Performed Procedure Step Start Date and Time` of MPPS attributes.
+.. [#Note2] If the Procedure Status Update is triggered by MPPS, this value is populated from the `Performed Procedure Step Start Date and Time` of MPPS attributes.
 Alternatively, if the Procedure Status Update is triggered when a Study (which has MWL entries referencing it) is completely received, then this value is populated from the created time of the task.
 (The `task` here refers to a task created in database for sending out the HL7 notification.)